 “Trade?”
 Quinn asked.

-“Are you suggesting that because of my gender?”
+“Are you suggesting I take the angry woman because of my gender?”

 Quinn thought for a moment.
 “Yes.”

 “Why can’t she handle it?”
-Shirley asked, motioning to the stocky agent doing a terrible job of calming the elderly woman down.
+Shirley asked, motioning to the stocky agent with the thick glasses and wrist braces doing a terrible job of calming the elderly woman down.

 “That’s right,” Quinn said dryly, “you haven’t met Thalia yet.”